Clef Club: Reception

 The initial reception from black musicians in New York was positive.
-However, There were many problems that Europe and his associates had to face.
+However, There were many problems that James Reese Europe and his associates had to face.
 The first included raising money in order to rent out office space for conducting their operations.
 Annual picnic and dance events that combine games, sports, vaudeville and minstrel acts, as well as food—such as those hosted by the C.V.B.A.
 (Coloured Vaudeville Benevolent Association)—had been shown to produce a high return on investment, thus James Reese Europe and his contemporaries believed that a similar gathering including performances by Clef Club members could work.
 From this proposal came the novel idea, at the time, to have "a symphony-sized concert orchestra composed entirely of black musicians." on May 27, 1910, the Clef Club's "Musical Melange and Dance-fest" would take place and would also be the first time that the Clef Club Orchestra would perform.
 Reviews of their performance were strikingly positive.
 Critics claimed that the players showed the capability of African American musician's ability to "playing music as it is written".

 Clef Club today

-Unfortunately, the Clef Club no longer exists in New York.
+Unfortunately, the Clef Club no longer exists in New York, having died out sometime in the mid-1920s.
 There is however the Philadelphia Clef Club of Jazz and Performing Arts located at the corner of South Broad Street and Fitzwater Street.

 Clef Club Orchestra

 The Clef Club Orchestra, as previously stated, arose from the initial fundraising event for club office space and club activities.
 The orchestra was conducted by James Reese Europe, co-conducted by William H. Tyres, and included upwards of 125 musicians consisting of a wide variety of instruments.
 Among the instruments included the normal orchestral instruments of violins, violas, cellos, basses, and the normal wind and brass instruments, but also included mandolins, guitars, banjos, ukuleles, and a large bass drum.
 The orchestra included "thirty strummers- ten each of mandolins, guitars and a rare harp guitar, and banjos."
-The orchestra was also frequently joined by a men's chorus, eight different pianists, and various soloists.
+The orchestra was also frequently joined by a men's chorus, ten different pianists led by Will H. Dixon, and various soloists.